Living with HIV

 A diagnosed HIV infection is always a turning point in the client’s life.
 The first stage always involves a lot of questions, uncertainty and learning to live with a chronic disease.
 All people with the infection experience their disease differently.
 For some, the first phase and learning about one’s illness can be hard to accept, whereas someone else might find it relieving to get an affirmation for their suspicions and to receive good care.

 For the most part, a person who has been diagnosed with HIV can continue with their work or their studies normally.
 HIV is not transmitted in any everyday situations, so people living with HIV can continue to socialise and act with their families and friends and their hobbies just as before.
-People living with HIV can date and form families.
+People living with HIV can date and have families.
 Thanks to effective medical treatment, people living with HIV can live their lives without any symptoms.
 The advancement of the infection can usually be stopped with medical treatment.

 However, uncertainty and outdated information on the contagiousness of HIV and the commonness of HIV risks prevail among the general public.
 Many people have faulty or insufficient information on HIV, which may lead to prejudice against people living with HIV.